foreachthing/ProjectiveGeometry-Game/README.md

 Number of Images and Cards:
 ==========

-You can produce a deck of N cards with N images.
-N must be prime so there is an order O (also prime number) that satisfies:  N = O² + O + 1.
+You can produce a deck of N cards with a number of O + 1 images.
+O (order) must be prime so the total number of cards is: N = O² + O + 1 .
 Eg if you want to have a deck with 30+ images you have to have 31 images and 5 images per card.
-31 = 5² + 5 +1
+31 = 5² + 5 +1.

 How to run:
 ==========